alpheratz0/haxbot/readme.md

 ![bot logo](https://i.ibb.co/ynLzhWx/Sin-t-tulo.png)

-This bot uses the official [haxball headless api](https://github.com/haxball/haxball-issues/wiki/Headless-Host).
+This bot uses the official [haxball headless api](https://github.com/haxball/haxball-issues/wiki/Headless-Host) and keep player statics using the indexedDB api.
 This bot is currently under development.

 ## Commands
 Here is the list of available commands for now